W. Fielding Rubel School of Business

 Class of 2018 outcomes, six months after commencement.
 Data collection and analysis provided by the Career Development Center.

-The mission of the W. Fielding Rubel School of Business is to provide student-centered, quality education in the Catholic liberal arts tradition at the undergraduate and graduate levels.
-The Rubel School is enriched by the diverse intellectual perspectives inherent in the overall mission of Bellarmine University.
+The mission of the W. Fielding Rubel School of Business is to provide student-centered quality education in the Catholic liberal arts tradition enriched by diverse intellectual perspectives to serve society with purpose, insight, and compassion consistent with the mission of Bellarmine University.